Joy-less/Holo/README.md

 ### Tables

-Tables are a type of box that store key-value pairs.
+Tables are a type of object that store key-value pairs.
 If the key is omitted, one-based indexing is used (like Lua).
 They can be created with square brackets.
 ```